rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/domains/get-password-policy-on-domain-v2.0.rst

     GET /v2.0/RAX-AUTH/domains/{domainId}/password-policy

 Get the domain's password policy.
+A User administrator and User manager can get a policy on their own domain.
+System and Identity administrators can get a policy on any domain.
 For more information on password policies, see :ref:`set-password-policy-on-domain-v2.0`.